 Throughout the design process, we changed the application significantly.
 Initially, the application was going to include everything that the driver and user could need, including a built-in payment system and a built-in messaging system.
 However, we removed both from the final design after a number of considerations.

 If Gooey held user money, the entity and we as programmers would be legally responsible both for the protection of those funds and for paying drivers, which could potentially result in financial penalties if any source compromised the data or accounts.
 The initial business model would be difficult to manage because the team members have no former experience with starting a business, along with a busy class and homework schedule.
 Gooey could also look toward establishing a crowdsourcing business model in the future similar to what is described in “Crowdsourcing-Based Business Models: How to Create and Capture Value” [26].
-The business plan is still in flux and resources such as “Creating Value through Business Model Innovation” [27] have been consulted for guidance. age to manage, or to even get off the ground. troublesome users of the system was considered, such as those not picking up or delivering an order and still expecting payment.
+The business plan is still in flux and resources such as “Creating Value through Business Model Innovation” [27] have been consulted for guidance.
+The team considered troublesome users of the system, such as those not picking up or delivering an order and still expecting payment.
 The team ultimately decided that outsourcing payment to a third party like PayPal would satisfy the requirement for user payment.
 Figures 19 – 21 illustrate some changes made during the iterative design process.

 Before: After: